 Negative

-Positive HIV-1 antibody, but negative HIV-2 antibody results, indicates the presence of HIV-1 infection.
+Positive HIV-1 antibody but negative HIV-2 antibody results indicate the presence of HIV-1 infection.
 Together with reactive initial combined HIV-1/-2 antigen and antibody test results, individuals with such results are presumed to have HIV-1 infection.
-Verification of a first-time positive test result is recommended for the diagnosis of HIV-1 infection.
-Additional testing with a newly submitted plasma specimen for HIVQN / HIV-1 RNA Detection and Quantification, Plasma is recommended to verify and confirm the diagnosis of HIV-1 infection prior to initiating antiretroviral treatment.
+HIVQN / HIV-1 RNA Detection and Quantification, Plasma will be performed automatically per testing algorithm.

-Negative HIV-1 antibody but positive HIV-2 antibody results indicates the presence of HIV-2 infection.
+Negative HIV-1 antibody but positive HIV-2 antibody results indicate the presence of HIV-2 infection.
 Together with a reactive initial HIV-1/-2 antigen and antibody screening test results, individuals with such results are presumed to have HIV-2 infection.
 Additional testing with a newly submitted whole blood specimen for FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR is recommended to verify and confirm the diagnosis of HIV-2 infection prior to initiating antiretroviral treatment.

 Reactive HIV-1 antibody but positive HIV-2 antibody results usually indicate the presence of HIV-2 infection with HIV-1 antibody cross-reactivity (eg, presence of only HIV-1 gp41 and/or gp160 band).
 However, such results may be rarely due to HIV-1 and HIV-2 coinfection.
-Verification of a first-time positive test result is recommended for the diagnosis of HIV-2 infection, by submitting a whole blood specimen for FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR.
-If the patient is at risk for HIV-1 infection (based on patient's clinical and epidemiologic history), a plasma specimen should be submitted also for detection of HIV-1 RNA (HIVQN / HIV-1 RNA Detection and Quantification, Plasma).
+Verification of a first-time positive test result is recommended for the diagnosis of HIV-2 infection by submitting a whole blood specimen for FHV2Q.

-Indeterminate HIV-1 antibody but positive HIV-2 antibody results indicate the presence of HIV-2 infection, with probable cross-reactivity of HIV-2 antibodies with HIV-1 antigens on the assay strip.
-Verification of a first-time positive test result is recommended for the diagnosis of HIV-2 infection, by submitting a whole blood specimen for FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR.
-However, such result patterns may rarely indicate early HIV-1 infection (ie, HIV-1 coinfection) in HIV-2-infected individuals.
-For individuals at risk for HIV-1 infection, (based on epidemiologic exposure history), a plasma specimen should be submitted also for detection of HIV-1 RNA (HIVQN / HIV-1 RNA Detection and Quantification, Plasma).
+Indeterminate HIV-1 antibody but positive HIV-2 antibody results indicate the presence of HIV-2 infection with probable cross-reactivity of HIV-2 antibodies with HIV-1 antigens on the assay strip.
+Verification of a first-time positive test result is recommended for the diagnosis of HIV-2 infection by submitting a whole blood specimen for FHV2Q.

 A negative result for both HIV-1 and HIV-2 antibodies does not rule-out acute HIV infection.